On the kernels of the pro-$p$ outer Galois representations associated to once-punctured CM elliptic curves: Introduction

+which we call the \emph{pro-$p$ outer Galois representation} associated to $X$.
+Roughly speaking, since $\pi_{1}(\bar{X}, \bar{x})^{(p)}$ is the fundamental group of the Galois category of geometrically $p$-coverings of $\bar{X}$, the outer representation $\rho_{X,p}$ expresses how $G_{F}$ acts on such a category or such coverings via pullbacks.

-If $X$ is a hyperbolic curve, such outer representations are mainly studied in the context of anabelian geometry.
+If $X$ is a hyperbolic curve, these outer representations are studied in the context of anabelian geometry.
 Among other things, it is known that $\rho_{X}$ is injective if $X$ is a hyperbolic curve, cf. Matsumoto \cite{Ma} when $X$ is affine and Hoshi-Mochizuki \cite{HoM} when $X$ is proper.

-As for the pro-$p$ outer Galois representation, it is far from being injective since the group $\mathrm{Out}(\pi_{1}(\bar{X}, \bar{x})^{(p)})$ contains an open pro-$p$ subgroup.
-In particular, the fixed field of the kernel of $\rho_{X,p}$ is an almost pro-$p$ extension over $F$, and it seems to be interesting question to study arithmetic properties of this field.
+Regarding the pro-$p$ outer Galois representation, it is far from being injective since the group $\Out(\pi_{1}(\bar{X}, \bar{x})^{(p)})$ contains an open pro-$p$ subgroup.
+In particular, the fixed field of the kernel of $\rho_{X,p}$ is an almost pro-$p$ extension over $F$, and it seems to be interesting to study arithmetic properties of this fixed field.